SKIP TO PAGE CONTENT Scroll to Top

 Books in Alternative Formats

-• Students with learning disabilities must show documentation of their disability.
-The counselor will approve or deny the service based on the disability.
+• Students with learning disabilities must show documentation of their The counselor will approve or deny the service based on the disability.

 The Counselor will order the textbooks through various sources.
 Alternative format texts should arrive in two to three weeks.
 For books not already formatted, the wait will be longer.